Book Review: Life After Birth (by Kate Figes)

 As far as book reviews go, I know this isn’t unbiased.
 It isn’t meant to be.
 Because this is the book that saved my life and I know it has saved many others too.
 For women who are lucky enough to glide through the transition to motherhood untroubled, this book probably won’t make sense (and you may be tempted to judge the rest of us harshly should you read it).
 But for shellshocked first time mums who don’t have that friend who gives them this book, this review is for you.
 Get online and buy it.
 And don’t forget to pass it on.

-This is not a sponsored post.
+*This is not a sponsored post.
 The opinions expressed in this review are my own – I welcome comments and discussion!
-It does however contain affiliate links.
+It does however contain affiliate links to Amazon.
 See Disclosure Notice for more info.